stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/04_Site_Search.md

 title: Site Search
 summary: Enable website search.
 How to handle paged result sets and the SearchForm class.

-# Tutorial 4 - Site Search
+# Tutorial 4 - Site search

 ## Overview

 This is a short tutorial demonstrating how to add search functionality to a SilverStripe site.
-It is recommended that you have completed the earlier tutorials  ([Building a basic site](/tutorials/building_a_basic_site), [Extending a basic site](/tutorials/extending_a_basic_site), [Forms](/tutorials/forms)), especially the tutorial on forms, before attempting this tutorial.
+It is recommended that you have completed the earlier tutorials  ([Building a basic site](building_a_basic_site), [Extending a basic site](extending_a_basic_site), [Forms](forms)), especially the tutorial on forms, before attempting this tutorial.
 While this tutorial will add search functionality to the site built in the previous tutorials, it should be straight  forward to follow this tutorial on any site of your own.

 ## What are we working towards?